aa-crypto-ai/ctftime-chatbot/README.md

 ![Demo](demo.png)

 ## TODO
-A web interface will be built allowing model selection / comparison / evaluation
+Model evaluation will be done and more models will be available.

 ## How to run
 Current dockerfile requires the gpu, and so for safety you could follow the below config for setting up nvidia for docker.
 Theoretically since it's using OpenRouter for LLM inference APIs, GPU should be not a prerequisite and I may change the docker image later.